lambdaclass/lambdaworks/docs/src/starks/protocol_overview.md

 Note that we can compose the polynomials $t_j$, the ones that interpolate the columns of the trace $T$, with the multivariate constraint polynomials as follows.
 $$Q_k^T(x) = P_k^T(t_1(x), \dots, t_m(x), t_1(g x), \dots, t_m(\omega x))$$
 These result in univariate polynomials.
-And the same can be done for the boundary constraints.
+The same can be done for the boundary constraints.
 Since $T_{i,j} = t_j(g^i)$, these univariate polynomials vanish at every element of $D$ if and only if the trace $T$ is valid.

 As we already mentioned, this is assuming that transitions only depend on the current and previous state.
 But it can be generalized to include _frames_ with three or more rows or more context for each constraint.
 For example, in the Fibonacci case, the most natural way is to encode it as one transition constraint that depends on a row and the two preceding it, as we already did in the Recap section.
 The STARK protocol checks whether the function $\frac{Q_k^T}{X^{2^n} - 1}$ is a polynomial instead of checking that the polynomial is zero over the domain $D =\{g_i\}_{i=0}^{2^n-1}$.
 The two statements are equivalent.

 The verifier could check that all $\frac{Q_k^T}{X^{2^n} - 1}$ are polynomials one by one, and the same for the polynomials coming from the boundary constraints.
-But this is inefficient; the same can be obtained with a single polynomial.
+However, this is inefficient; the same can be obtained with a single polynomial.
 To do this, the prover samples challenges and obtains a random linear combination of these polynomials.
 The result of this is denoted by $H$ and is called the composition polynomial.
 It integrates all the constraints by adding them up.
 So after computing $H$, the prover commits to it and sends the commitment to the verifier.
 The rest of the protocol aims to prove that $H$ was constructed correctly and is a polynomial, which can only be true if the prover has a valid extension of the original trace.

 ## Round 3: Evaluation of polynomials at $z$